mckennatim/services/README.md

 mongodb
 * mosca for internal use
 * social-auth soauth for users and apps
-* IOTbroker for checking if srstates should be saved (quick read of {id:"CYURD001:0"}
+* IOTbroker for checking if srstates should be saved (quick read of mong.demiot.recos {id:"CYURD001:0"}
-* IOTexpress `dedata/index.js` `/dedata/rec` for posting {id:"CYURD001:0"} as to be recorded or delete/remove it
+* IOTexpress `dedata/index.js` `/dedata/rec` for posting mongo.demiot.recos {id:"CYURD001:0"} as to be recorded or delete/remove it
 cassandra
 * IOTbroker in index.js:mq.processIncoming/srtate to either `tstat_by_day` or `timr_by_month`
 mysql